ross-daniel/Spotify_Top10_WebApp/README.md

 Finally, copy and paste your client_id and client_secret into the appropriate variables or text fields

 If everything was done properly your top 10 songs should appear along with artist names and album covers

+PLEASE NOTE:  This process is to run this web app on your localhost, this requires that all the files from this repo
+              are in the appropriate folder (wherever your machine looks for it's local server) and also requires that your localhost is enabled